ryannnsevidal/customizable-hud/README.md

-# HUD Customization Feature – Era Smart Glasses
+# Customizable HUD for Smart Cycling Glasses

 This project demonstrates a customizable heads-up display (HUD) for smart cycling glasses, allowing users to control which performance metrics appear during a ride.

-The core idea is to let cyclists use a mobile app to select the top three metrics they want to see (e.g., speed, heart rate, cadence).
-These preferences are stored locally and transmitted via Bluetooth Low Energy (BLE) to the glasses, which render the chosen data in real-time.
+The core idea is to let cyclists use a web interface to select and customize the metrics they want to see (e.g., speed, heart rate, cadence, power).
+These preferences are stored locally and can be transmitted via Bluetooth Low Energy (BLE) to smart glasses, which render the chosen data in real-time.

 ## Why This Project